JingWangTW/NYCU-UNIX_Programing-2021/Spec.md

 ```

 ## Hints
 When implementing your homework, you may inspect symbols used by an executable.
-We have mentioned that you are not able to see any symbol if the symbols were stripped using `strip` command.
-However, you may consider working with `readelf` command.
+We have mentioned that you are not able to see any symbol if the symbols were stripped using [`strip(1)`](https://linux.die.net/man/1/strip) command.
+However, you may consider working with [`readelf(1)`](https://linux.die.net/man/1/readelf) command.
 For example, we can check the symbols that are unknown to the binary:
 ```
 $ nm /usr/bin/wget
 nm: /usr/bin/wget: no symbols